expo/examples/with-firebase-saml-login/README.md

 ## Running the app

 - Run `yarn` or `npm install`
-- Run `expo start` in the root directory to start the development server.
+- Run `npx expo start` in the root directory to start the development server.

 ## The idea behind the example